The Story

 SERVICES

-• Cuisine The cuisine at Ryokan Kurashiki is delicious and exquisite kaiseki ryori, as one would expect from a top-notch establishment, with a focuses on fresh, local ingredients, including fish from the waters of the nearby Seto Inland Sea, and meat and vegetables from local farms.
-Sashimi and grilled fish, nabemono one-pot dishes and nimono stewed foods and fresh vegetables are the stars of the show here.
+Cuisine The cuisine at Ryokan Kurashiki is delicious and exquisite kaiseki ryori, as one would expect from a top-notch establishment, with a focus on fresh, local ingredients, including fish from the waters of the nearby Seto Inland Sea, and meat and vegetables from local farms.
+Sashimi and grilled fish, nabemono one-pot dishes, and nimono stewed foods and fresh vegetables are the stars of the show here.

-In addition to the restaurant, the ryokan has four private dining rooms, which can serve two to 30 guests.
+In addition to the restaurant, the ryokan has five private dining rooms, which can serve two to twelve guests.

-• Bath Of course, this being a premium Japanese ryokan, the bathing is excellent at Ryokan Kurashiki.
-In addition to the spacious bathtub in each room, there is a pubic bath for guests to soak in, a big, beautiful, granite number with a view of the garden.
-Guests have unlimited use of the bath (women and men bathe at different times), and may reserve the bath for private bathing.
+Bath Of course, this being a premium Japanese ryokan, the bathing is excellent at Ryokan Kurashiki.
+In addition to the spacious bathtub in each room, there is a private bath for guests to soak in, a big, beautiful, granite number with a view of the garden.
+A private bath with an Aji stone bathtub inherited from the previous generation.
+You can slowly wash away the fatigue of your trip.

-• Lounge The beautiful traditional Japanese garden features gravel pathways that wind serenely among stone lanterns, mossy rocks, venerable matsu pine trees and seasonal flowers.
+Lounge The beautiful traditional Japanese garden features gravel pathways that wind serenely among stone lanterns, mossy rocks, venerable pine trees, and seasonal flowers.
 Dining al fresco in the garden is a rare pleasure in good weather.

-There is a Library in a main building which overlooks the river.
-The Library is a cozy space decorated with antiques and knickknacks and equipped with several shelves full of old books.
+There is a library in the main building, which overlooks the river.
+The library is a cozy space decorated with antiques and knickknacks and equipped with several shelves full of old books.

-• Private Dining Ryokan Kurashiki has four private dining rooms, which can serve two to 30 guests.
+Private Dining Ryokan Kurashiki has five private dining rooms, which can serve two to twelve guests.
 Two of them are on the second floor overlooking the beautiful Nakabashi bridge and tree-lined canal below.
-Other dining rooms, which have traditional Japanese-style tatami flooring, can also be furnished with tables and chairs, if the diners prefer.
+The largest room of them, which has traditional Japanese-style tatami flooring, can also be furnished with tables and chairs, if the diners prefer.
 Either way, it is a perfect way to enjoy the ryokan's exquisite traditional Japanese haute cuisine.

-• Coffee Shop Ryokan Kurashiki is in the center of Kurashiki's Bikan Historical Quarter, a location with enough history to keep a visitor interested for days.
-Next door is Kohi-kan, a cozy old wood and brick traditional-style kisaten coffee shop, one of the first in Japan to roast coffee beans on the premises, and when they're roasting, the aroma of coffee wafts deliciously about the neighborhood.
+Coffee Shop Ryokan Kurashiki is in the center of Kurashiki's Bikan Historical Quarter, with enough history to keep a visitor fascinated for days.
+Next door is Kohi-an, a cozy old wood and brick traditional-style coffee shop, and it is one of the first in Japan to roast coffee beans on the premises.
+Since opening in 1971, they have continued searching for delicious coffee by carefully selecting each one of the beans they purchase, strictly protecting their roasting techniques and Nell Drip.
+When they're roasting, the aroma of coffee wafts deliciously about the neighborhood.

 • Japanese Tradition and Fabulous Art Kurashiki, OKAYAMA & Naoshima, KAGAWA 4 Days 3 Nights More